domingasp/sleep-tracker/README.md

 - `Zod` - request body validation.
 - `PostgreSQL` - data persistence.

+# Assumptions
+- There can be multiple users with the same name but different genders, e.g., Ryan may be a Man, Woman, or others.
+- When it comes to adding records if no gender is specified but the name exists, the first entry found is used.
+  - This can cause erronous behaviour, e.g. if 2 users named Ryan exist and an entry is make for Ryan without any gender selected the record could be associated to either user.
+  - Potential fixes include:
+    - Expose name + gender combinations to all users and use auto-complete/show message if unclear which user the record will associate to.
+    - Make the gender field mandatory.

 # Future Improvements/Features
 - Fully unit test all user journeys for the client.
 - Return all existing names on `Add Sleep` form and add auto-complete to the `name` field.
 - Custom data range for sleeping hours rather than the last 7 days.
+- User accounts.

 # Development Guide